 - Irregular bone structures

 If one or more of these causes occur, certain portions of the infrapatellar fat pad may have undue pressure placed on them.
-Over time, if the structures in the knee fail to heal properly, the irregularities become the norm and lead to a permanent case of infrapatellar fat pad impingement.
+Over time, if the structures in the knee fail to heal properly, the irregularities become normal and lead to a permanent case of infrapatellar fat pad impingement.

 Symptoms and Signs of Knee Fat Pad Impingement